 If you give up coffee, you'll experience withdrawal symptoms

 It's a fact that if you stop drinking coffee altogether, you will have withdrawal symptoms.
-If you're a regular coffee drinker and you stop, you can count on experiencing headaches, sleepiness, depression and insomnia.
-It has been proven that coffee is addictive, and weening oneself off this stimulant will trigger various reactions in the body.
+If you're a regular coffee drinker and you stop, you can count on experiencing headaches, sleepiness, low mood and insomnia.
+It has been proven that coffee is addictive, and weaning oneself off this stimulant will trigger various reactions in the body.
 Although there are indeed some beneficial substances in coffee, it also contains things that the body becomes addicted to…and these very same substances result in greater adrenaline secretion and increased stress hormone levels in your bloodstream.

 Incidentally, caffeine-free coffee has also been shown to have a number of negative effects.
 This means that just changing to caffeine-free coffee is not the solution.